-To draw a district or set of districts with unusual boundaries that favor one or more interest groups over others.
+To draw a district or set of districts with unusual boundaries usually with the intent to favor one group or party over another.

-Those persons who identified themselves on the census form as Hispanic, Latino, or of Spanish origin.
+Those persons who identify themselves on the census form as of Hispanic, Latino, or Spanish origin.
 Hispanic persons can be of any race.

 Ideal district population

 A measure calculated by dividing the total population of the state or other jurisdiction being redistricted by the number of districts in the legislative body or board being redistricted.
 For example, in 2010, the ideal district population for Texas Senate districts was 811,147, which is the 2010 state population (25,145,561) divided by the number of districts in the Texas Senate (31).

 The state entity responsible for adopting redistricting plans for the Texas Senate and the Texas House of Representatives if the Texas Legislature fails to enact those plans during the regular session following the publication of the decennial census.
 The Legislative Redistricting Board consists of the lieutenant governor, speaker of the house, attorney general, comptroller, and commissioner of the General Land Office.
 See Section 28, Article III, Texas Constitution.